| App Name | Kernel Manager |

 My Experience: Taming the Heat

-My phone tends to heat up like a toaster when I’m multitasking.
-This is where Xtra Kernel Manager actually helped me out.
+My phone tends to heat up like a toaster when I do multitasking.
+Xtra Kernel Manager has fixed this for me.

 What Makes It Stand Out?